nicolasfanin/retotech/README.md

 Basically this app makes login with your phone number, then ask for a verification code and once you are logged in you will can fill a form with basics lables and create a new register in real time firebase database.

+This was made in Java, because it was a customer requirement.

 Some libraries and techinques I've used here:

 - Dagger2